skrey/yellow-extensions/snippets/imagelist/README.md

 ----------------------
 1. Download and install [Yellow](https://github.com/datenstrom/yellow/).
 2. Download and install [image plugin](https://github.com/datenstrom/yellow-extensions/tree/master/plugins/image).
-3. Download [imagelist.php](imagelist.php?raw=true), copy into your `system/snippets` folder.
+3. Download [imagelist.php](imagelist.php?raw=true), copy it into your `system/themes/snippets` folder.
-4. Use the snippet on your website, edit templates in your `system/templates` folder.
+4. Use the snippet on your website, edit templates in your `system/themes/templates` folder.
 5. Customise style sheets in your `system/themes` folder.

 To uninstall delete the snippet and remove it from other files.